R-Ligier/C-Practice/README.md

 # C-Practice

-Noltes on data structures compiled from readings, research, and youtube videos.
+Notes on algorithms and data structures compiled from readings, research, and youtube videos.